Varun-Kelkar/Varun-Kelkar/README.md

 ### 🎯 Frontend Development Expertise

 Strong focus on building **responsive**, **accessible**, and **high-performance UIs**.
 I enjoy crafting interactive web experiences that users actually enjoy using.

-### 📘 Design System

-Built two robust and scalable Design Systems from the ground up:

-⚡️ One powered by Lit Web Components — a framework-agnostic, fast, and lightweight system enabling seamless cross-framework compatibility.

-🎨 Another built with shadcn/ui & Tailwind CSS — focused on rapid development, accessibility, and consistent UX across modern React applications.

-These systems not only unified visual language across multiple products but also accelerated UI development through reusable, well-documented, and customizable components.

 ### 🔁 Continuous Improvement